 So What Can Be Done?

 The most important treatment goal with white spot lesions is to arrest the damage process and remineralize the tooth surface before the lesion progresses to full cavitation.
-CariFree products are an excellent tool to consider when attempting to remineralize the tooth surface.
-The fluoride and biomimetic Nano-hydroxyapatite are excellent for remineralizing enamel.
+CariFree professional products are an excellent tool to consider when attempting to remineralize the tooth surface.
+The fluoride and biomimetic nano-hydroxyapatite are excellent for remineralizing enamel.

 A white spot lesion that has been properly treated will regain luster and lose its odd matte appearance when dry.
 Preventing further damage or a recurrence or the lesion is vital to continued tooth health.
 Maintaining a healthy pH in the mouth and ensuring sufficient salivary flow to protect the tooth should be top priorities for long term management.